PLSysSec/rlbox/docs/sphinx/_sources/index.rst.txt

 of (1) a Wasm-based sandbox and (2) an API for retrofitting existing application code to interface with a sandboxed library.
 The Wasm-based sandbox is documented in its `corresponding repository
+<https://github.com/PLSysSec/rlbox_wasm2c_sandbox>`_.
+While, the RLBox API can
+be used with different sandbox implementations (discussed :ref:`later
-<https://wasm-sandbox.rlbox.dev>`_.
-This documentation focuses on
+<stdlib>`), this documentation focuses on the API and the interface you will use
-the API and the interface you will use when sandboxing code, independent of the underlying sandboxing mechanism.
+when sandboxing code, independent of the underlying sandboxing mechanism.

 **Why do we need a sandboxing API?**
 Sandboxing libraries without the RLBox API is both tedious and error-prone.